skydome20/crawler_CIA_CREST/README.md

 reference.table = download.doc.CIA_CREST(parse.table)
 ```

-Note that the return reference.table includs two columns, for the reason that downloaded documents have their own file name by CIA encoded style:
+Note that the return reference.table includs 2 columns, for the reason that downloaded documents have their own file name by CIA encoded style:

 1. `title` : title of documents